 Wisconsin?
 It was one of only five states to show an expected decline.

 I’ve noted in other posts that the data don’t end the discussion about taxes and spending or the effects of fiscal policy on business decisions.
-Yes, it’s possible the latest Minnesota budget and the new taxes that come with it will said Minnesota businesses running across the border.
+Yes, it’s possible the latest Minnesota budget and the new taxes that come with it will send Minnesota businesses running across the border.

 Still, no matter what you think of the budget and tax policies of the two states, the bedrock economic data show Minnesota has outperformed Wisconsin for more than a decade and has accelerated its recovery the past three years while Wisconsin has stumbled.